 July 18.
 I was taken exceeding ill, and brought to the gates of death, by the breaking of small ulcers in my lungs, as my physcian supposed.
-In this extreme weak state I continued several weeks, and was frequently so low, as to be utterly speechless: and even after I had so far revived, as to step out of doors,
+In this extreme weak state I continued several weeks, and was frequently so low, as to be utterly speechless: and even after I had so far revived, as to step out of doors, round my bed, to see me breathe my last.

-· Enjoys much Secesity of Mind.
+Enjoys much Serenity of Mind.

-I was exercised every day with a faint turn, which continued usually four of five hours; at which times though Leould say yes or no, yet I could not speak one sentence, without making stops for breath; and divers times in this season, my friends gathered round my bied, to see me breathe my last.
+I was exercised every day with a faint turn, which continued usually four of five hours; at which times though I could say yes or no, yet I could not speak one sentence, without making stops for breath; and divers times in this season, my friends gathered

-How I was, the first day or two of my illness, with regard to the exercise of reason, I scarcely know; but the third day, and constantly afterwards, for four or five weeks together, I enjoyed as much sevenity of mind, and clearness of thought, as perhaps I ever did in my bie; and I think, my mind never penetrated with so much ease and freedom into divine things, and I never felt so capable of demonstrating the truth of many important doctrines of the gostel as how.
+How I was, the first day or two of my illness, with regard to the exercise of reason, I scarcely know; but the third day, and constantly afterwards, for four or five weeks together, I enjoyed as much sevenity of mind, and clearness of thought, as perhaps I ever did in my life; and I think, my mind never penetrated with so much case and freedom into divine things, and I never felt so capable of demonstrating the truth of many important doctrines of the gospel as now.

-thought almost continually for several wacks tiggs there so be enabled me, to employ my time to walk able purposes.
-It was enabled to write a number of important letters; to friends in remote planest and sometimes I wrate when I was speechless, i.d. unable to maintain conversation with any biodyies Besides this, I had many visitants; with whom, when I was able to speak, I always conversed of the things of religion; and was peculiarly assisted in distinguishing between true and false religion.
-And especially, I discoursed repeatedly on the mature and necessity of that humiliation, self-emptiness, or full conviction of a person's being utterly undone in himself, which is necessary in order to a saving faith, and the extreme difficulty of being brought to this, and the great danger there is of persons taking up with some self-righteous appearances of it.
-The danger of this I especially dwelt upon, being personed that multitudes perish in this hidden way;
+As God was pleased to afford me tlearness of thought almost continually, for several weeks togethere so he enabled me, to employ my time to valuable purposes: we was enabled to write a number of important letters, to friends in remote places; and sometimes I wrote when I was speechless, i. & unable to maintain conversation with any body.-Besides this, I had many visitants; with whom, when I was able to speak, I always conversed of the things of religion; and was peculiarly assisted in distinguishing between true and false religion.
+And especially, I discoursed repeatedly on the nature and necessity of that humiliation, self-emptiness, or full conviction of a person's being utterly undone in himself, which is necessary in order to a saving faith, and the extreme difficulty of being brought to this, and the great danger there is of persons taking up with some self-righteous appearances of it.
+The danger of this I especially dwelt upon, being per-suaded that multitudes perish in this hidden way;